 Keep Up the Curb Appeal

+If you’re wondering how to sell your home for the right price this summer, the first thing you should consider if how your home looks from the street or as a buyer walks up to your property.
 You can do wonders renovating or decorating your house, but if you don’t have the good curb appeal you’re probably going to miss out on the kind of buyers excited enough to offer top dollar.
 So you’re going to want to invest in the overall property, not just the house.
 That means making sure the lawn is properly mowed, the landscaping looks fresh, the fences have a fresh coat of paint on them, and any flora on the land is getting good upkeep.
 Basically, if someone was just driving by your house and didn’t know it was for sale, you’d want to make it look so good that they just had to stop and take a closer look.

-Sort Your Outdoor Living Spaces
+Remember Your Outdoor Living Spaces

 It’s the summer, so naturally, people are thinking about being outdoors.
 That means they’re really going to be paying attention to the outdoor living spaces connected to your home as they imagine themselves sitting out there on a warm July day.
 If you’ve got a patio, make sure it’s clean and consider fixing any wear and tear.
 If you’ve got a deck, make any needed repairs and give it a furniture makeover.
 Consider the green spaces where buyers might want to hang out or let their kids play and make them as inviting as possible.

-Sort Your Summer Plans
+Consider Your Summer Plans

 Summers are also when you’re most likely to take a vacation or weekend getaway.
 We’d say that if you’re selling on the open market you should probably stick around as much as possible, but if you do take a vacation, make sure you’re setting yourself up for success.
 If you plan to travel far away or might be in a situation where you’re unreachable, even if it’s only for a few hours, make sure your real estate agent knows about it.
 You never know when time-sensitive decisions need to be made and documents need to be signed.